philomena-dev/fiberglass/README.md

 # fiberglass

+> [!WARNING]
+> This is a legacy project and won't receive any updates!
+It is provided as-is with intent to be used by Philomena versions 1.2 and older.
+>
+> It has been superceded by [mediaproc](https://github.com/philomena-dev/philomena/tree/master/native/philomena), whose production image you may find [here](https://github.com/philomena-dev/philomena/pkgs/container/mediaproc)

-Docker-insulated image processing libraries for [Philomena](https://github.com/derpibooru/philomena)
+Docker-insulated image processing libraries for [Philomena](https://github.com/philomena-dev/philomena)

 ## Rationale